Step 2: Set a Trigger to Activate When an Issue is Created in Jira Software

 Change the trigger action to "When an Issue is Created or Updated"

-By doing this, an Issue in GitHub will be created not only when an issue is created but also every time it is updated.
+By doing this, an Issue will be created in GitHub not only when it's created but also every time it's updated.
 Convenient!

-Note: If you leave it as "When an Issue is Created", a new Issue will not be created in GitHub every time an issue is updated in Jira Software.
+※ If you leave it as "When an Issue is Created", a new Issue will not be created in GitHub every time you update an issue in Jira Software.

-I also made the app trigger title the same as the trigger action.
+The title of the app trigger was also made the same as the trigger action.

 Press Next and enter the subdomain.